Tuesday, 23 August 2011

 So we've seen the context the N-word is used in and it isn't very pretty.
 How about the T-word by comparison?
 Here is the corresponding collocate cloud for 'tranny'.

 Straight away you can see that this is a very different set of words from those in the other cloud.
-There are three main sets of words appearing here: those associated with sex work and pornography such as 'webcam', 'she-male','hardcore', or 'whore', those from within our community such as 'MTF', 'post-op', and 'chaser', and finally those from another sense entirely referring to automotive transmissions.
-'Auto', 'manual',
+There are three main sets of words appearing here: those associated with sex work and pornography such as 'webcam''she-male','hardcore', or 'whore', those from within our community such as 'MTF', 'post-op', and 'chaser', and finally those from another sense entirely referring to automotive transmissions.
+'Auto', 'manual', 'shack' (edit, struck out 'shack'. though it turns up in the auto sphere it might equally be for a popular drag club!) and 'gauge' are not relevant to us.

 So we're left with words relating to porn and sex work, and non-offensive words we use within our community.